THE HOME OF WATCH CULTURE

 The case

-Seiko Presage Classic Series Black Case 1
+Seiko Presage Classic Series Black Dial wrist shot

 Versatility is one of the most underrated aspects when considering value, because you’ll be able to wear the watch more often.
 Many people wouldn’t be comfortable wearing a pure dress watch every day, so the Presage Classic goes for a more well-rounded approach.
 The way the lugs slope into the case is sleek, with no harsh facets to distract or jar the viewer.
 The brushed surface also knocks back the dressiness, while the polished bezel and case sides retain some sophistication.